ministryofjustice/use-of-force/README.md

 A service to allow recording of Use of Force incidents.

+### Dependencies
+The app requires:
+* A postgres DB to store report information
+* A REDIS instance for storing sessions

 ## Getting started
-The easiest way to run the app is to use docker compose to build the local app as a docker image and download and run the three required containers.
+The easiest way to run the app is to use docker compose to start local postgres and redis DBs

 `docker-compose pull`
 `docker-compose up`

-### Dependencies
-The app requires:
-* `HMPPs Auth Service` for authentication
-* `prison-api` to retrieve offender and prison information
-* It's own postgres DB to store report information
-* A REDIS instance for storing sessions

-### Runing the app for development**

-To start the main services excluding the use of force app:
-`docker-compose up --scale=use-of-force=0`

 Install dependencies using `npm install`, ensuring you are using >= `Node v16`